 What are Charles Stanley Direct's charges?

-- £11.50 to trade shares and investment trusts online
+- £11.50 to trade stocks and shares online

-- Free trading for unit trusts and open ended investment company funds
+- Free online trading for funds

 Who is Charles Stanley Direct good for?

-Of brokers who charge a percentage based platform charge, its headline rate of 0.25% is one of the cheapest around.
+Of brokers who charge a percentage based platform charge, its headline charge of 0.35% is one of the most competitive rates around.